4ndr34z/glycon/README.md

 ## 🔄 Version History

+### Version 1.4.9.7
+- 🔄 Improved shellcode runner with obfuscaion and encryption.
+- 🐛 Fixed an issue where the terminal would not load properly when accessing agents through the web interface.
+- Fixed an issue where the cookie-stealer would not work properly with newer versions of Chrome and Edge.

 ### Version 1.4.9.5
 - 🐛 Fixed the shellcode runner.
 It now generates shellcode from executable files (with or without arguments) and loads it reflectively on the target.
 - Raw shellcode loaded from file or pasted as hex also works